 When these medicines are combined with an alpha-blocker, you may have a sudden drop in blood pressure (postural hypotension).

 Although side-effects are uncommon, they occur in some people.
 Side-effects are more likely to occur in the first two weeks of treatment and usually go away on their own.
 The most common side-effects are slight drowsiness, headaches and dizziness.
+More rarely they can cause sexual problems.
+Alpha-blockers are also associated with an increased risk of falling and of breaking a bone (fracture) when they are first started.
+This is probably due to the effects they have on lowering blood pressure.
 If you are prescribed an alpha-blocker, read the leaflet that comes with the medicine packet for a full list of possible side-effects and cautions.

 How to use the Yellow Card Scheme